Flora Reviews… Amanda Cadabra and The Rise of Sunken Madley by Holly Bell. Book 4 in her Amanda Cadabra Cozy Paranormal Mysteries series.

 I’ve been in love with our main protagonists, Amanda and Thomas, since book 1 – The Hidey-Hole Truth – and have enjoyed watching their characters grow and develop.
 Our resilient heroine Amanda Cadabra has got all the qualities that I look for in a female lead and Detective Thomas Trelawney is intelligent, resourceful and a worthy hero.
 The challenges that Amanda and Thomas faced in this book were climactic and I enjoyed watching how they tacked each problem – they’ve both got gumption.
 I can’t talk about our main characters without mentioning my favourite feline, Tempest.
 He’s Amanda’s familiar and I love how he steals the limelight in every scene he’s in with a very dry wit.

-In fact, I like that Ms Bell has obviously taken such care over writing all of the villagers that inhabit Sunken Madley; I love the attention to detail.
+Ms Bell has obviously taken great care writing all of the villagers that inhabit Sunken Madley.
 I see so many of the personalities and foibles on the page that I see in the people around me; it makes her characters more believable for me, they feel real; it’s easy to get caught up in the adventure.

-I love how, with each book to date, we have learned more about Sunken Madley and the main villagers who live there and although there is still more to learn, The Rise of Sunken Madley does answer many of our questions.
+I love how, with each book to date, we have learned more about Sunken Madley and the main villagers who live there.
+Although there’s still more to learn, The Rise of Sunken Madley answers many of our questions.

-I loved that the tension in this quintessentially English cozy paranormal mystery franchise stepped up a notch with this book and that the story kept me guessing.
+I loved that the tension in this quintessentially English cozy paranormal mystery franchise stepped up a notch with this book.
+The story kept me guessing.
 There are a few mysteries for our heroine, Amanda, to solve within these pages, but fear not dear reader, no frustrating cliffhangers here (Woohoo!) and there are enough twists and turns during this tale to satisfy any Miss Marple wannabe. 😉

 I loved the fact that Amanda Cadabra and The Rise of Sunken Madley had me holding my breath on the edge of my seat, feeling all warm and mushy, wracking my brain trying to work out the puzzles, reaching for the tissues to dry my tears as well as smiling and chuckling out loud.
 In short, it had me gripped and I couldn’t stop reading.